SSWConsulting/SSW.Rules.Content/rules/involve-all-stakeholders/rule.md

 redirects:
   - relevant-stakeholders-participate
 ---
-Spec Reviews can be a long process and not being able to talk with the relevant parties that hold the vision and the budget can cause a bump in the road.
+Specification Reviews can be a long process and not being able to talk with the relevant parties that hold the vision and the budget can cause a bump in the road.

 Stakeholders are the people with the business requirements or people with the $ purse strings.
 They are not the devs.